trueheart78/trueheart78.com/resume.md

 ![refresh if you don't see a 'taylor swift whats up.gif'][taylor-whats-up]

-* Seven years of Ruby.
+* Eight years of Ruby.
-* Five years of Ruby on Rails.
+* Six years of Ruby on Rails.
-* One year of Go.
+* Two years of Go.
-* Seven years of being a huge Taylor Swift fan.
+* Eight years of being a huge Taylor Swift fan.
 * Thirteen years of PHP, MySQL, and JavaScript.
 * Eleven years of managing critical on-line systems.